rayakouhi/Engineering-Portfolio/3D_Printer_Thermal_System/README.md

-# Additive Manufacturing Temperature Control System
+# 3D Printer Chamber Temperature Control System

-Designed a 4-axis CNC milling machine for rapid prototyping.
-Modeled all components in SolidWorks and collaborated with a team to complete the full CAD design.
+**Objective:** Design and implement a controlled thermal environment for the Anisoprint Composer A3 FDM printer chamber.

+**Key Achievements:**
+- Developed a CAD model incorporating thermal management components in SolidWorks.
+- Performed CFD analysis in ANSYS Fluent to optimize airflow, heat transfer, and thermal uniformity.